 Inevitably, your trip to Costa Rica will come to an end.
 Ah, I totally feel your pain.
 Just as you were getting comfortable, too.
 I hope you loved every minute of your trip and are anxious to plan your return!

-Soon you’ll be heading to the airport and flying back to your home.
+Soon you’ll be heading to the airport and flying back home.
 As with any international journey, the basics are about the same.
 However, here are a few specifics on leaving Costa Rica.

 Leaving for the Airport

-I know you’ve heard it all before, but it’s really important to get an early start for the airport.
+I know you’ve heard this all before, but it’s super important to get an early start for the airport.
 Unless you love massive quantities of travel stress, trust me on this one.

-One of the major things that has changed drastically over the last few years in Costa Rica is the amount of traffic.
-The amount of people on the road has gotten out of hand, and it can take a long time to cross even small distances.
+One of the things that has changed drastically over the last few years in Costa Rica is the traffic.
+The amount of cars on the road has gotten out of hand, and it can take a long time to cross even small distances.

 Leaving on an early morning flight is one way around this problem.
-It’s the one time of day you can practically guarantee a smooth ride to the airport.
+It’s the only time of day you can practically guarantee a smooth ride to the airport.
 I like to take a 7 am flight out, so I usually leave from Cartago at about 4 am.
 At that hour it takes only a little over a half hour to get to SJO (from Cartago).
-If you prefer to fly out later than that, just know that morning rush traffic 5:30-8:30 am or so, can be very heavy.
+If you prefer to fly out later than that, know that morning rush traffic (5:30-9:00 am) can be very heavy.
 I have flown out of SJO at 2:00 pm and have found it better to wait until after 9:00 am to leave the house.
-In other words, if your flight leaves in the middle of the day, plan on leaving at least four hours early.
+If your flight leaves in the middle of the day, plan on giving yourself plenty of time.
 Ask the staff at your hotel.
 They should be familiar with the route and know the heaviest traffic times.

 Inside SJO

-Even though your early morning commute should be pretty quiet, there will be plenty of people at the airport, even at 4:30 am.
+Even though your early morning commute may be quiet, there will be lots of people at the airport, even at 4:30 am.

-As you arrive at the front of the airport, you’ll see a lot of people being dropped off.
-Signs say that only ticketed passengers may enter the airport, however, everyone has told me (and I’ve seen it for myself) that guests may enter the main lobby of the airport, and of course, ticketed passengers only will proceed through security.
+As you arrive at the front of the airport, you’ll see passengers being dropped off.
+Signs say that only ticketed passengers may enter the airport, however, everyone has told me (and I’ve seen it for myself) that guests may enter the main lobby of the airport.

 As you make your way through the entrance, an agent may ask if you need assistance with your bags, and they also offer to plastic wrap your luggage, if that’s something you’re interested in.
 I’ve never tried it.

-In all other areas of the airport, SJO is extremely efficient in moving people along.
-Five stars for SJO for attentiveness.
+In all other areas, SJO is extremely efficient in moving people along.
+Five stars for attentiveness.

 The Departure Tax

 Costa Rica charges a $29 departure tax, as of this writing.
-Back in the day, you had to get in line at the airport and pay this fee before checking in (in many instances it could be paid beforehand at banks or travel agencies).
-Luckily, most airlines now include this exit tax right in the price of your ticket, so you don’t need to pay it separately.
+Years ago, you had to get in line at the airport and pay this fee before checking in (in many instances it could be paid beforehand at banks or travel agencies).
+Luckily, most airlines now include this exit tax in your ticket price, so you don’t need to pay it separately.
 That’s one extra step that’s pretty much part of the past.

 The fee should be in the summary of taxes on your receipt when you bought your airline ticket.
 For example, I fly Delta.
 On my flight receipt (you should find it right in your confirmation email) it’s listed as the B1 tax.
-That totals $27.00, and there is a $2.00 baggage inspection fee.
-Bam–$29.00.
+That totals $27.00 plus a $2.00 baggage inspection fee. $29.00.
 You can check this out before you leave on your trip so you won’t have to worry about it.

 Getting Through Security